 Treatment and Prevention

 Several medications have been developed to aid in the treatment of migraine symptoms.
-Some could potentially prevent migraines from occurring or reduce their severity.
+Some could potentially prevent migraine attacks from occurring or reduce their severity.
 Many of these drugs are used to treat ocular migraine as well.

 However, finding the right combination of medications has proven problematic.
 For some people these medications are ineffective, and long-term use may cause side effects, including rebound headaches.

 More recently, studies have focused on the effects of light as a migraine trigger.
 They’ve also studied using special lenses to filter out the light wavelengths related to increased migraine activity.
-Studies dating back to the mid-1980s have demonstrated that specially-tinted lenses can reduce the occurrence of migraines, and limit the symptoms and duration of the migraines that occur.
+Studies dating back to the mid-1980s have demonstrated that specially-tinted lenses may help people living with migraine.

-Axon Optics is a leading provider of these lenses, thanks in part to their rigorous quality control standards.
-If you have migraine aura with or without headache, Axon Optics’ migraine glasses could be just what the doctor ordered for helping you reduce your symptoms.
-To learn more about Axon Optics, explore our website, like us on Facebook, or ask your eye doctor if Axon Optics’ therapeutic lenses are right for you.
+Axon Optics is a leading provider of Avulux Migraine & Light Sensitivity lenses.
+If you have migraine aura with or without headache, Axon Optics powered by Avulux Migraine & Light Sensitivity lenses could be just what the doctor ordered for helping you manage the impact of light on your life.
+To learn more about Axon Optics, explore our website, like us on Facebook, or ask your eye doctor if Avulux Migraine & Light Sensitivity lenses are right for you.